RetroAchievements/docs/docs/developer-docs/devquests.md

 2. Subset types that are not approved by default always need Developer Compliance approval.
 Seek this by sending a [DM to DevCompliance](https://retroachievements.org/createmessage.php?t=DevCompliance&s=Subset%20Approval%20Request%20-%20[Game%20Name]%20-%20[Subset%20Name]) on the site.
 Include as much detail as possible explaining why it fits as a good subset idea.
 3. If you are not the author of the core set for the game, you will need to pass a revision vote with your subset plan.
 This is in addition to any necessary Developer Compliance approval.
 4. Subsets must be **from two different games**, but can be from the same series.
-5. Subsets must be **two different types of subsets** (i.e.: Can't do two Bonus sets, Can't do two Professor Oak Challenges, etc
+5. Subsets must be **two different types of subsets** (i.e. can't do two Bonus sets, can't do two Professor Oak Challenges, etc.).
 6. A subset worked on at the same time as the core set is permitted, but only one of your subsets may be done this way.
-7. If you are already working on a subset at the time this DevQuest goes live, you must be under 50% progress when informing the DQ Team for it to be counted.

 ### 019 [Wheel of Genres](https://retroachievements.org/game/22565)